-Several Users are confronting a common and irritating complication associated to volume after they have upgraded their machines to Windows 10.
+Several Users are confronting a common and irritating complication associated with volume after they have upgraded their machines to Windows 10.
 The volume is remarkably low in Windows 10 when compared with its former editions.
-This is due to the mixture of old and the new settings.
+This is due to the mixture of old and new settings.
 Taking this matter into consideration, this article will focus on the steps to increase low volume after upgrade to Windows 10.

 Increase Low Volume After Upgrade to Windows 10

-Here we are writing 3 ways to fix low volume issue.
+Here we are writing 3 ways to fix the low volume issue.
 You need to follow one by one successively.
 Either of these 3 will help you to increase volume depending upon the requirement of your system.

 1. Roll Back Driver